Alpha-1 proteinase inhibitor human (Intravenous)

 Commonly used brand name(s)

 In the U.S.

 - Aralast NP

 Available Dosage Forms:

 Therapeutic Class: Blood Modifier Agent

-alpha-1 proteinase inhibitor human is administered only by or under the immediate supervision of your doctor.
+Alpha-1 proteinase inhibitor human is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For alpha-1 proteinase inhibitor human, the following should be considered: